Understanding your rate

 Step 1: Business classification

-Your business is assigned one or more six-digit industry classification codes under the North American Industry Classifications System (NAICS) class/subclass, based on your business activities.
+Your business is assigned one or more six-digit industry classification codes under the North American Industry Classifications System (NAICS) class/subclass based on your business activities.

 If your business has more than one business activity, we’ll use your primary business activity – the business activity with the highest amount of insurable earnings.

-Your NAICS code, class/subclass and premium rate is printed on your premium rate summary statement.
+You can find your NAICS code, class/subclass and premium rate is printed on your premium rate summary statement.

 Step 2: Determining your individual rate